shantel-martinez/shantel-martinez.github.io/research.md

 When a seed in unable to germinate, even under favorable conditions, the seed is considered dormant.
 There are times when we want a seed to germinate, and times when we do not want seeds to germinate, and dormancy helps the latter.
 A wheat seed reaches its highest level of dormancy at physiological maturity (PM).
 Dormancy can be lost over a period of time, called after-ripening.

-Shifting gears to a wheat farm: Once the entire field of wheat has uniformly matured (the plant is yellow and dry), farmers go out with a combine to harvest the wheat seeds from the dried up plant (typically a couple weeks after physiological maturity).
-The wheat is then sent off to be milled into flour, and bake into your favorite bread, cake, or cookie.
+Shifting gears to a wheat farm: Once the entire field of wheat has uniformly matured (the plant is yellow and dry), farmers go out with a combine to harvest the wheat seeds from the dried up plants (typically a couple weeks after physiological maturity).
+The wheat is then sent off to be milled into flour, and baked into your favorite bread, cake, or cookie.

 #### PREHARVEST SPROUTING
 If the wheat has already reached that beautiful golden color defining maturity and a rain event were to occur before the farmers could harvest/combine the field, the wheat seeds may germinate (or sprout), causing **preharvest sprouting** (PHS).
 When seeds sprout, they break down long starch chains that were stored in the seed to be used up for energy when the seed needed to begin the germination process.
 A key enzyme that helps break down the starch is a-amylase.
 And broken down starch in flour will lead to very poor quality bread, cake, or cookie products.
 Typically when a wheat farm succumbs to bad preharvest sprouting,